oracle-livelabs/database/multitenant-value/mt-dev-agility/mt-for-dev-agility.md

    ![The PDB MYAPPDB is closed and unlpugged into a ".pdb" archive file.](./images/task2.1-unplugmyappdb.png " ")

-3. After unplugging the database, you will cleanup the container database by dropping references to the unplugged PDB.
+3. After unplugging the database, you will cleanup the container database by dropping all references to the unplugged PDB.

     ```
     <copy>show pdbs